wenl51195/MSP430-intermittent-counter/README.md

 - Calculates parity bit for counter value
 - Verifies parity bit during read operations
 - Recovers counter value from backup location if an error is detected

-## Usage Process
-1. Open the project in CCS and configure the project for device
-2. Compile and download the code to the MSP430FR4133 microcontroller
-2. Upon startup, the program reads the previous counter value from FRAM
-3. The counter increments by 1 every second and is saved to FRAM
-4. The LED blinks once per second to indicate system operation